7 Best Ways To Store Christmas Lights

 DIY Wood Christmas Light Storage

 DIYers can carve out custom light spools in a similar hourglass or anvil shape as the cardboard method above.
-Or fashion a light stand by screwing two dowels into a slab of wood.
+Or build a light stand by screwing two dowels into a slab of wood.
 Wind the light strands in a figure-eight pattern around the dowels.

 Be sure the height of the dowels suits your storage bin and the slab of wood fits the bottom of the bin so you can easily place the wooden storage stands in the bin.
 Then neatly cover before packing them away after the holidays.